0xTomDaniel/prisoners-dilemma/README.md

 ### Randomness

+My strategy also invoked 0.5% of randomness.
+This meant that after my program decided which move to play it would play the opposite move 0.5% of the time.

 The main reason that I decided to invoke randomness was to throw off any other strategies that were trying to predict my moves.
 Thinking back, I believe I manually tested different values until I was comfortable with the results.
 Unfortunately, it has been too long to remember the exact details.